leodotnet/sentimentscope/readme.txt

 baseline_collapse_spanish
 baseline_pipeline_spanish

-After executing a command, the program will create a unique folder for storing experiment results.
+After executing one command, the program will create a unique folder for storing experiment results.
 You can type "make check" to show the folder.
 The experiment results store in experiments/sentiment/model/<modelname>/<lang>.

 Notice that pipeline will involve two steps of training and evaluation automatically.